livewyer-ops/containers/containers/git/README.md

 and your code without switching between windows and browser tabs.
 Work with issues, merge requests, watch running pipelines directly from your CLI among other features.

-This image is packages by [LiveWyer](https://livewyer.io) for CI use.
+This image is packaged by [LiveWyer](https://livewyer.io) for CI use.